HuangJuanLR/Juan_ShaderandGraphGUI/README.md

 - If no Range is given, the default range will be 0 to 1

+- Syntax has symbol limitation, so we can't make the range negative.
+If we want a negative range value, we have to change it directly on the editor

 | Syntax                   | Drawer                 |
 |:------------------------ |:---------------------- |
 | [QuickSlider]            | QuickSlider            |